dgaydukov/cert-aws/sa/files/sa.md

 Origin server can be:
 * static (s3)
+* dynamic (ec2/elb or any other on-premise http server, also called custom origin) Origin must be internet-accessable:
+* for ec2 - it should have public IP (you can't route to private ec2)
-* dynamic (ec2/elb or any other on-premise http server, also called custom origin) Later when user request this link CF check the closest edge location for data, and if found in cache - return, if not request it from origin server and cache it.
+* for elb - it should be internet-facing (cf can't route to internal elb) Later when user request this link CF check the closest edge location for data, and if found in cache - return, if not request it from origin server and cache it.
 To ensure origin availability you can add backup origin and configure CF in case it get 4xx/5xx response from main origin, to use backup origin.
 Edge cache is smart, it can remove less popular content to make room for other data.